 I am now offering drum scanning services for other film photographers so you can have the best quality film scans possible.
 Your film will be scanned personally by me with a Heidelberg Tango scanner.
 Images will be provided in 16 bit lab color mode tifs as this is the "raw" full-quality settings for the Tango drum scanner and NewColor software.
 Resolution varies based on the format as the scanner is capable of a maximum of 16000 pixels per rotation, meaning that you can get a higher dpi scan out of smaller formats.
 Files can be transferred to you via Google Drive or you can supply a USB drive.
-Prices are as listed below, discounts available if you’re doing more than 10 images.
 Note that these prices are much lower than most labs and that I cannot provide a truly dust-free scan at these prices or in my scanning environment.
 I will do the best I can and the scans will be far cleaner than any dry flatbed scans.
 Please send individual frames for scanning unless you want the entire film strips scanned.
 I need to maximize space on the drum so full strips will be charged extra.

-- Return shipping for your film - $10 in the US, actual cost outside the states.
+Return shipping for your film - $10 in the US, actual cost outside the states.
 (USPS is my preferred carrier)

 Turnaround time varies depending on my schedule.
 Email me at firstname.lastname@example.org if you would like to have your film scanned.
 I will get back to you as soon as possible to let you know my schedule and give you a shipping address.
 In general, I can get the film scanned within a few days when I'm at home or during my slow winter and spring season.
 I will do my best to give you an accurate time frame during my busy summer and autumn art show months.